rohskopf/modecode/README.md

 - FC2, FC3, or FC4 depending on the `order` parameter.

-**These FC files are converted from LAMMPS metal units to Ryd/Bohr units internally inside in.cpp."
+**These FC files are converted from LAMMPS metal units to Ryd/Bohr units internally inside in.cpp.**

 ***